What is Hypertonicity?

 • Biofeedback: This technique uses sensors to provide real-time feedback about muscle activity, helping patients learn to control their pelvic muscles better.

-• Medications: Muscle relaxants or other medication may be prescribed to reduce muscle tension.
+• Medications: Muscle relaxants or other medications may be prescribed to reduce muscle tension.

 • Behavioral Modifications: Stress management, dietary changes, and bladder training can also help alleviate symptoms.